jalvesaq/colorout/README.md

 translations to many languages.
 If these expressions are found, the output is colorized accordingly; otherwise, it is colorized as "stderror" (blue, by default).
 You can customize the colors according to your taste, guided by the color table made by the command `show256Colors()`.
+You can also set the colors to any arbitrary string.
+In this case, it is up to you to set valid values.

 The package cannot be on CRAN because it changes code already loaded by R and this is prohibited by the *CRAN Repository Policy*.
 The package replaces the functions that output results and messages to R Console, and this is necessary because we cannot colorize the output without replacing these functions.

-You can intall the package by running the following commands in a terminal
+You can install the package by running the following commands in a terminal
 emulator:

 ```